Blueberry Basil Ginger Kombucha

 One sip and away you go.
 This blissfully delicious kombucha sends you to your happy place.

-Blueberry Basil Ginger Kombucha Recipe
+A Beginner's Guide on How to Make Blueberry Basil Ginger Kombucha

 Basil and ginger make a great supporting team to bring out the best blueberries have to offer.
 The basil adds in a dimension of depth while the ginger spices it up.
 These flavors aren’t only added to mask the vinegary kombucha, but rather to complement it.
 Much like vinegar in a vinaigrette, the kombucha adds a brightness where it would otherwise fall flat.
 The blueberries’ flavor becomes amplified yet somehow remains subtle.
 Together they make a great team.
 Want to give this recipe a try?
 Brew kombucha like you would normally, allowing it to go the full fermentation.
 You can either brew traditional kombucha with the instructions on how to make kombucha here, or jun kombucha with instructions on how to make jun kombucha here.
 Traditional kombucha is going to yield a bolder brew, while jun kombucha is milder.